rubber-knife/docker-rails-express-react/README.md

 #### Notes:
 - DNS must be set up to forward `your-domain.tld` to your current working host for this to work
-- Only one instance of nginx can be bound to port 80; avoid potentionally conflicting instances by running something akin to `sudo service nginx stop`
+- Only one instance of nginx can be bound to port 80; avoid potentionally conflicting instances by running something akin to `sudo service nginx stop` before beginning

 ## Current (in progress) workflow
 1. After running `./scripts/start`, two separate docker_compose files will be executed